nivlab/biopsych-reliability-review/README.md

 ## Acknowledgements

-This project was made possible with support from a National Science Foundation Graduate Research Fellowship.
+This project was made possible with support from the National Center for Advancing Translational Sciences (NCATS), a component of the National Institute of Health (NIH), under award number UL1TR003017a and a National Science Foundation Graduate Research Fellowship.